Can Your Car Insurance Company Send You to Collections If You Don’t Pay Your Bill?

 Collections agencies use a number of tactics to collect money owed to companies by individuals.

-As soon as your account gets sent to a collections agency, you’re responsible for settling the debt with the collections agency – not your insurance company.
+As soon as your account gets sent to an insurance collection agency, you’re responsible for settling the debt with the collections agency – not your insurance company.

-Ideally, you’ll make the payment to the collections agency in full immediately.
+Ideally, you’ll make the payment to the insurance collections agency in full immediately.

 However, if you cannot make the payment in full today, then you can set up a payment plan with your collections agency.
 Request a copy of the payment plan in writing, then make sure you continue making payments on-time.